osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 The following features are not yet available in drcsim:

-* Speed/torque control.
+* Speed/torque control
-* Individual Control of Scissor.
+* Individual Control of Scissor
-* Joint coupling between actuated and underactuated joints.
+* Joint coupling between actuated and underactuated joints

 We will update this tutorial when these features become available.